 Undergraduate GPA ≥ 3.0 preferred.

-GRE with preferred minimum scores of V 145 (25th percentile), Q 155 (60th percentile), AW 3.0 (15th percentile); or valid Fundamentals of Engineering (FE) certificate.
-Verification of FE certification should be obtained from the professional engineering (PE) board where the FE certification was obtained.
+GRE with preferred minimum scores of V 145 (25th percentile), Q 155 (60th percentile), AW 3.0 (15th percentile); or valid Fundamentals of Engineering (FE) or professional engineering (PE) certificate.
+Verification of FE or PE certification should be obtained from the PE board where the certification was obtained.
 See the CEE department website for more information: http://www2.eng.usf.edu/cee/graduate/apply.htm.

 TOEFL (international applicants only) 79 (550 paper-based exam); or IELTS 6.5.

-Two Letters of Reference provided at the time of application (three required for EFD specialization).
+Two Letters of Reference provided at the time of application (three required for EFD concentration).

 Statement of Purpose provided at the time of application.